aws-samples/aws-kinesis-data-streams-replicator/README.md

-# A Continuous Data Capture(CDC) Solution to AWS Kinesis Data Streams with Cross Region Replication & Checkpointing for Disaster Recovery
+# A Continuous Data Capture(CDC) pipeline to AWS Kinesis Data Streams with Cross Region Replication & Checkpointing for Disaster Recovery

 ## Usecase: